 - In the episode "Mr. Monk and the Foreign Man", Monk takes the case of an African man whose wife was killed in a hit-and-run incident because, as a grieving widower himself, he understands the man's pain.
 As the episode progresses, it becomes clear that he's letting his emotions about Trudy's death get too close to the case (Stottlemeyer even warns him about this).

 - In NCIS Agent McGee is interrogating a suspect who brags about beating up nerds, he plays along for a minute or two before revealing he used to be bullied and as a Federal Agent he was now the one in power and could make the bully's life a living hell.

 - Played for Laughs in Gilbert and Sullivan's The Pirates of Penzance: After the pirates let it become known that they have a soft spot for orphans everyone they capture claims to be one, leading one character to observe "You'd think her majesty's entire merchant navy was crewed entirely by orphans!"
-Naturally, when the pirates find out that "General Sullivan is no orphan... and what's worse, he never was!" their wrath is terrible. *
+Naturally, when the pirates find out that "General Stanley is no orphan... and what's worse, he never was!" their wrath is terrible. note

-- In Metal Gear Rising Revengeance, Raiden's fight against Global Marshal takes a turn for the personal when he finds out that they've been kidnapping children to convert into cyborg soldiers.
+- In Metal Gear Rising: Revengeance, Raiden's fight against Desperado/World Marshal takes a turn for the personal when he finds out that they've been kidnapping children to convert into cyborg soldiers.
 Raiden was a child soldier himself, and doesn't hesitate to cut down anyone who would inflict that same fate on others.

 - In Spirit Hunter: NG, if Ban helps Akira get rid of the Screaming Author, then he reveals in the aftermath that he lost his own son to a spirit, so he always makes sure to pay respects to the dead if they were a child.